MzOutland/3d-makerspace-site/Readme.md

 4. Click on "Back to Home" to return to the main page.
 5. Click on "Where do I start" to see a clickable "to do" list the user can interact with.
 6. The 3dprinter-buying-guide page shows 3D printers recommended for purchase.
 Click the "Buy Now" button to go to the website to purchase.
 7. To interact with the fetch API, click on "3D Printer Buying Guide".
-To use search Sketchfab, click in the Search 3D Printer text box, type a name of a 3D printer type.
-For example, Ulti, Makerbot, etc. Click "Search" button.
+To use search Sketchfab, click in the Search models text box, type a name or keyword of something you want to print.
+For example, Pokemon, Tur, etc. Click "Search" button.
 Thumbnails should load into the page.

 ## Examples